 You should also consider the length of time that the institution has been accredited for.

 Despite what institution or program you choose the application process will be very similar.
 Most institutions have the same standards when it comes to recruiting students for nursing programs.
 For instance, nearly all schools will carry out a background check on candidates that apply for their nursing programs.

 Prospective students can apply by picking up an application on the campus or filling one out online.
 Applicants will need letters of recommendation to accompany their application and may have to undergo an interview with the nursing department at the school.
 International students from non-English speaking countries will have to sit an English exam to gain admittance to most schools.

 I hope this guide has helped you along the road to becoming a registered nurse in the United States.
 It is a complex path at times and it can seem overwhelming at first.
 Get as much advice as you can and never be afraid to connect directly with your local training colleges.

 Lots of help is available including some great financial aid packages – but you have to work to get everything together.

 Have a good look around this website for lots of information – we have articles covering Nurse pratitioner training – for advancing RN’s or perhaps a good entry level into nursing is the LPN / LVN Training programs.
-Whatever your pathway to a successful nusing career we hope we have covered some valuable information to help – you can see the main nurse salary figures here.
+Whatever your pathway to a successful nusing career we hope we have covered some valuable information to help – you can see the main nurse salary figures using the navigation.